Facet Joint Syndrome Complicates Neck And Back Pain

 Another area of concern is safe lifting and the discussion regarding While lifting, you must retain the normal curve or arch in the back under back posture.
 When you have damage to the facet joints resulting in a pain syndrome, you should not arch your lower back when lifting.
 It is also important to use a stool when standing for long periods as when using an ironing board and to flatten the lower back when raising your arms above your head.
 Pain in the lower back that is relieved by sitting is a sign of lumbar facet syndrome.

 Facet joint syndrome in the neck follows a similar course.
 Injuries to the facets are common in whiplash accidents and for those whose job demand looking up or holding the head and neck in extension.
 Think of painting a ceiling, so Painters, Electricians, Carpenters, Sheet Rockers, Ceiling Installers, HVAC Workers, Automotive, Aircraft, All Overhead Assembly Personnel Electricians, Carpenters, Sheet Rockers, Ceiling Installers, HVAC Workers, even Recreational activities like: Rock Climbers (Belayers Neck), Birdwatchers (Warblers Neck), Sailors (Trimmers Neck) and Astronomers can develop irritation of the facet joints over time.
-I have found that use of the neckaid neck support can have a significant impact to help with the development of facet syndrome of the neck.
+I have found that use of the neckaid neck support or the neck guard can have a significant impact to help with the development of facet syndrome of the neck.

 If all else fails, the medical community has facet joint injections and nerve disruption techniques that you may wish to consult with.
 A surgical procedure called radiofrequency rhizotomy might be necessary to relieve pain and improve mobility.
 Radiofrequency rhizotomy, also called radiofrequency neurotomy, is the surgical “de-nerving” of the facet joint.